Biography of James Clinton

 The British launched a campaign that was intended to take control of the Hudson River Valley and cut off New England from the south.
 It is called Burgyone’s Campaign and is named for General John Burgoyne.

-As part of the larger campaign, Sir Henry Clinton led a campaign against Fort Clinton and Fort Montgomery, known as Clinton’s Expedition to the Hudson Highlands.
+As part of the larger campaign, General Sir Henry Clinton led a campaign against Fort Clinton and Fort Montgomery, known as Clinton’s Expedition to the Hudson Highlands.
 Both forts were located on the west bank of the Hudson River, south of West Point.

 Although George was Governor, he went to the Highlands to help lead the American forces in the defense against the British attack.
 George took command of Fort Montgomery and James commanded Fort Clinton.